Drafts, Edits, Revisions

 Require students to bring a draft of a major assignment to class and give some kind of homework credit for drafts that really show substantial effort toward completion.
+You might require, for example: students to reach a certain word count; write in full sentences (not bullet points); have a preliminary or trial thesis statement; and so on.
+Without specific requirements for their drafts, students may be tempted to submit just a list of bullet-pointed ideas.
 By definition these drafts will not be polished — but there’s no point in polishing at this stage, when the content is subject to review and revision.
 (Ease student fears of showing work in progress by letting them know what you do and do not expect at this stage.)

 GSIs may or may not have time to read through all the drafts and give feedback (though it’s most effective if they do), but they can give students the set of standards they would use to give feedback and give some class time to peer editing.
 Provide students with a worksheet (you can view an example of a peer review worksheet) showing the kinds of questions you would be asking about a paper, questions that reflect both the learning objectives of the assignment and the grading rubric.
 It is also helpful to provide the student writer with a separate worksheet for deciding how to use the peer reviewer’s comments.
 This isn’t about making students do the GSIs’ work.
 Rather, it’s about developing students’ sense of what constitutes excellence and practicing the kind of review that happens in many professional settings.